DMCA Takedown Policy

 These are the basic steps of the process:

 - Copyright Owner Investigates.
-A copyright owner should always conduct an initial investigation to confirm both (a) that they own the copyright to an original work and (b) that the content on Netlify is unauthorized and infringing.
+A copyright owner should always conduct an initial investigation to confirm both that (a) they have the right to enforce the copyright they believe is being infringed and (b) the content on Netlify is, in fact, infringing that copyright.

 - User May Send A Counter Notice.
 We encourage users who have had content disabled to consult with a lawyer about their options.
 If a user believes that their content was disabled as a result of a mistake or misidentification, they may send us a counter notice.
 As with the original notice, we will make sure that the counter notice is sufficiently detailed (as explained in the how-to guide).
-If it is, we will post it to our public repository and pass the notice back to the copyright owner by sending them the link.
+If it is, we may post your counter notice at https://github.com/netlify/dmca and share the counter notice with Lumen.

 - Copyright Owner May File a Legal Action.
-If a copyright owner wishes to keep the content disabled after receiving a counter notice, they will need to initiate a legal action seeking a court order to restrain the user from engaging in infringing activity relating to the content on Netlify.
-In other words, you might get sued.
-If the copyright owner does not give Netlify notice within 10-14 days, by sending a copy of a valid legal complaint filed in a court of competent jurisdiction, Netlify will reenable the disabled site.
+If a copyright owner wishes to keep the content disabled after receiving a counter notice, they will need to file an action seeking a court order to restrain the user from engaging in infringing activity relating to the content on Netlify (and provide Netlify notice of that action).
+If the copyright owner does not give Netlify notice within 10-14 business days, by sending a copy of a valid legal complaint filed in a court of competent jurisdiction, Netlify will reenable the disabled site or content.

-We believe that transparency is a virtue.
+As we said above, we believe that transparency is a virtue.
 The public should know what content is being removed from Netlify and why.
 An informed public can notice and surface potential issues that would otherwise go unnoticed in an opaque system.
-We post redacted copies of any legal notices we receive (including original notices, counter notices or retractions) at https://github.com/netlify/dmca.
-We will not publicly publish your personal contact information; we will remove personal information (except for usernames in URLs) before publishing notices.
-We will not, however, redact any other information from your notice unless you specifically ask us to.
+We may post copies (redacted or otherwise) of legal notices we receive (including original notices, counter notices or retractions) at https://github.com/netlify/dmca and share the same with Lumen.

-It is the policy of Netlify, in appropriate circumstances and in its sole discretion, to disable and/or terminate the accounts of users who may infringe upon the copyrights or other intellectual property rights of Netlify and/or others.
+It is the policy of Netlify, in appropriate circumstances and in its sole discretion, to disable or terminate the accounts of free-tier users when we receive a DMCA notice, or users who repeatedly infringe upon the copyrights or other intellectual property rights of Netlify or others.

 If you are ready to submit a notice or a counter notice: